 Media requests have always been presumed to have a higher public interest potential than the average request since reporters are generally pursuing something newsworthy and have a greater capacity to disseminate information publicly than does the average requester.

-identified as a group in FOIA until the 1986 amendments.
+However, the press has never been identified as a group in FOIA until the 1986 amendments.
 At that time, the fee provisions were substantially overhauled and Congress created three separate categories of requesters.
 The most preferential of these categories was for "a representative of the news media" and also included an educational or scientific institution.

-two discrete groups, can not be charged search time for locating records and can only be charged for duplication after 100 free pages.
+This category, encompassing these two discrete groups, can not be charged search time for locating records and can only be charged for duplication after 100 free pages.
 The public interest fee waiver standard (agencies can waive all or part of fees) was also changed from "generally benefiting the public" to "contributing significantly to public understanding of the operations or activities of government."
 Although OMB was given the job of writing guidance for the new fee provisions, the Justice Department immediately jumped in with an Assistant Attorney General's Memo interpreting the public interest fee waiver language as narrowly as possible.
 DOJ then proceeded to ram its language down the throats of most other agencies so that most agency regulations reflect DOJ's multi-factor analysis that makes it more difficult to get a fee waiver rather than easier.
 OMB finally provided guidance on the rest of the fee provisions and defined "representative of the news media" as someone who was involved in gathering and disseminating information of current interest to a discernible segment of the public.

-some kind of track record that would suggest they could publish or disseminate information.
+When there was doubt, media requesters had to show the agency that they had some kind of track record that would suggest they could publish or disseminate information.
 This has always made it somewhat more difficultfor free-lancers, particularly ones who are just starting their careers.
 In a case involving the National Security Archive in 1987, the D.C.
 Circuit ruled that they were a representative of the news media because they collected, analyzed, and published information.
 This ruling has been challenged a couple of times but has never been overturned.
 The bill that was sponsored in the last Congress by Sen. Cornyn (R-TX) and Leahy (D-VT) includes a provision that would recognize bloggers and internet journalists as representatives of the news media.
 The bill passed the Senate but only got of committee in the House so it has to be taken up again assuming that happens.

 Peter Timmins also offers some interesting and informative comparisons between Australia - if the Peatling decision is allowed to stand - and the US position.
-See "
+See " Media shouldn't cop this lying down"

 No comments: